Custom wine tour: Amalfi Coast

 We then continue towards our hotel in Castellabate.
 En route, we’ll have a winery tour and tasting at Luigi Maffini, a boutique producer who pioneered winemaking in the Cilento and remains one of the region’s stars.
 Here you’ll taste beautifully crafted white Fiano and red Aglianco, both mentioned by the ancient Roman historian Pliny the Elder.
 Dinner at a local restaurant.

-B, D • L'Approdo in San Marco di Castellabate
+B, D • Hotel in San Marco di Castellabate

-DAY 6 – CILENTO & WINE OF THE ANCIENTS
+DAY 6 – CILENTO & AGLIANICO, A WINE OF THE ANCIENTS

 This morning, the energetic can take a seaside walk from the hotel, following a path shaded by umbrella pines that passes alongside the enchanting villas and private gardens skirting the sea.
 The more laid-back can choose to relax at the hotel, which offers both a swimming pool and a private beach.
 We’ll change perspective at lunch, driving up to Castelabate, a medieval town that surveys the entire region from its mountain perch.

-Then in the afternoon, we’ll have our final winery visit at De Concilis.
+Then in the afternoon, we’ll have our final winery visit at De Conciliis.
 Bruno De Conciliis capitalizes on southern exposure and ancient soils to produce full-bodied, fruit-driven reds.
-His signature wine is the majestic Naima (named after the John Coltrane tune), but Bruno also makes a range of Aglianico, Campania’s most important red wine.
+His signature wine is the majestic Naima (named after the John Coltrane tune), but Bruno also makes a range of Aglianico, Campania’s most important red wine and an ancient varietal thought to be brought by the Greeks to Italy.
 With jazz echoing in the cellars to keep his wines happy, the wines of De Conciliis are sure to be a hit with any wine enthusiast.
 Dinner at a local restaurant.

-B, D • L'Approdo in San Marco di Castellabate
+B, D • Hotel in San Marco di Castellabate

 DAY 7 – ARRIVEDERCI!